brewdamaster/misc_scripts/README.md

-# misc_scripts
+# Introduction

-misc scripting and packaging
+_This repo is for misc scripting and packaging_